A DEFAULT DECREE IS USED TO PREVENT AN OPPOSING PARTY FROM HIJACKING CASE PROGRESSION BY AVOIDING SERVICE OF PROCESS OR THROUGH INACTION./

 If you have had a default decree entered against you, the attorneys at Hall Law Firm, P.L.C. may be able to file a motion to set aside the default decree for good cause.
 Again, the exact procedure and timing can vary by the jurisdiction.
 If you know that a default decree has been entered against you, it is vital that you act quickly to avoid missing any motion deadlines.
 Otherwise, you will be bound by the terms of the default judgment.

 ”Fast, friendly, compassionate service during a difficult time.
 Having never been through a legal matter such as this, I had no idea what my options were.
 My attorney (Mr. Hall) was great about answering any questions I had.
 His response time was also great – he was usually accessible and if not he let me know when he would be.
-Highly recommend to anyone!” – James Smith (Google Review)
+Highly recommend to anyone!” – Matt Ohman (Google Review)